How Fees Impact Saving and Investing

 30 sec brief

 Fees can be the monster that eats a big chunk of your savings.
 And often we don’t know what we’re paying.
-A survey by Consumer Reports found that 40 percent of participants are in the dark about what they pay in investment fees, and among the folks who know their fees, 40 percent weren’t satisfied…
+It has never been easier to reduce your investing and savings costs.

 Fees can be the monster that eats a big chunk of your savings.
 And often we don’t know what we’re paying.
 A survey by Consumer Reports found that 40 percent of participants are in the dark about what they pay in investment fees, and among the folks who know their fees, 40 percent weren’t satisfied with the fees they were being charged.